konfou/konfou.github.io/_posts/2021-04-14-yu-gi-oh-card-game-for-classic-anime-viewers.md

    3 times each  turn.
 This doesn't refer to the  number of monsters but the act of summoning.

  *   By  default  there can  be  only  one  copy  of each  card  in  the decks.
 Unbound  cards are excepted to  3 copies.
-Those are  normal or non-effect monsters, cards that  reference themselves, and cards that cards that share a name.
+Those are  normal or non-effect monsters, cards that  reference themselves, and cards that share a name.

  * The minimum main deck size is reduced to 30.
 The upper limit remains.